mcneel/developer.rhino3d.com/content/en/guides/compute/deploy-to-iis/index.md

 ### Connect via RDP

-Now that we've configured the virtual machine, we need to be able to log onto it so that we can setup IIS and the rhino.compute instance.
+Now that we've configured the virtual machine, we need to be able to log onto it so that we can setup IIS and the Rhino.Compute instance.
 We'll do this by using a remote desktop protocol (RDP) which connects two computers over a network.

 To start, let's download the RDP file.
 We'll use the Azure VM Portal but a similar process is used for AWS.